 How to do your calculation

-- Add any income or dividends paid out in that time, as long as they aren’t already included in the current value.
+- To this number, add any income or dividends paid out in that time, as long as they aren’t already included in the value of your investment today.

 - Take off any fees, trading costs, administration or legal charges and any withdrawals you made and adjust for any payments that you have made during the period – this gives you the actual return.

-- Divide the actual return by the value at the start of the period and multiply by 100% – this gives you the % rate of return.
+- Divide the actual return by the value of your investment at the start of the time period you are assessing, and then multiply by 100 – this gives you the % rate of return.

 - Then deduct the rate of inflation over the time period – this gives you a quick figure close to the total real return from the investment over the period.